 Our findings show that the federal budget fails to prioritize the needs of infants and toddlers and their families during these critical years of foundational development – and fall well short of even investing in babies and toddlers relative to their share of the overall population.
 They also show that many of these programs are highly vulnerable to budget cuts that Congress is considering, and make the case for policymakers to invest more, not less in our youngest children.

-Download the full factsheet for more findings and our analysis:
+Download the factsheet and full brief for more findings and our analysis.